LATEST TRAVEL NEWS AND UPDATES

 d) The flight can experience turbulence and/or require a passenger to perform unusual safety measures.

-We strongly advise against overestimating the capacity of a mentally disabled person to deal with these eventualities.
+We advise against overestimating the capacity of passengers with intellectual or developmental disability to deal with these eventualities.

-For certain types of disabilities that causes memory loss or orientation difficulties (e.g. Alzheimer's), the risk of misinterpreting instructions provided by the crew is real.
+For certain types of disabilities that causes memory loss or orientation difficulties, the risk of misinterpreting instructions provided by the crew is real.
 Examples include disembarking without waiting for assistance which can have serious consequences including confusion at the terminal or outside, taking the wrong transportation and problems recognising where one is.
-If the person traveling may find him/herself in this situation, we strongly recommend that he/she travels with a companion.
+If the person traveling may find themselves in this situation, we recommend that the traveler us accompanied by a carer or companion.

-While no physical identification is required to identify mentally disabled passengers on board, it is important that the cabin crew members are able to identify them in order to provide the assistance required, especially in emergency situations.
-We therefore strongly recommend that you inform us of any mentally disabled passengers.
+While no physical identification is required to identify passengers with intellectual or developmental disability on board, it is important that the cabin crew members can identify them to provide the assistance required, especially in emergency situations.
+We therefore strongly recommend that you inform us of passengers with intellectual or developmental disability.

-Assistance services for mentally disabled passengers do not include:
+Assistance services for passengers with intellectual or developmental disability do not include:

-It is therefore necessary to ensure that the unaccompanied passenger is able to perform certain duties necessary during air travel, without outside help.
+It is therefore necessary to ensure that the unaccompanied passenger can perform certain duties necessary during air travel, without outside help.

-If this is not the case, we strongly recommend that mentally disabled passengers travel with a companion in order to avoid any difficulty on board.
+If this is not the case, we recommend that passengers with intellectual or developmental disability is accompanied by a carer or companion.

 The Airline will carry pregnant Passengers as provided for below.
 All pregnant women beyond twenty eight (28) weeks gestation must provide a signed letter by a suitably qualified Gynaecologist, General Medical Practitioner or Midwife, stating the following: